The Lov\'{a}sz Local Lemma: Foundations and Applications: Introduction

-Then,
+then

-In particular, the probability that none of the events occurs is positive.} \end{theorem} To illustrate the power of the LLL in guaranteeing that none of the events occurs with positive probability, beyond the cases where either the sum of their probabilities is strictly less than one or the events are independent, suppose that there exists an absolute constant $c < \tfrac12$ such that, for all $i \in [n]$,
+In particular, the probability that none of the events $\{A_i\}_{i=1}^n$ occurs is positive.} \end{theorem} To illustrate the power of the LLL beyond the settings covered by the union bound and independence, suppose there exists an absolute constant $c < \tfrac12$ such that, for all $i \in [n]$,

 Setting $x_i := 2 \, \mathbb{P}(A_i)$ yields $x_i \in [0,1)$, and

 Consequently,